julienhamonic/julienhamonic.github.io/_posts/2016-10-06-Which_Countrys_Constitution_Fits_Better_Your_Mindset_And_Goals.md

 ---
 layout: post
-title: 'Which country "'"s constitution fits better your mindset and goals?'
+title: 'Which country_s constitution fits better your mindset and goals?'
 ---